TeamAtomicMedia/NetMock-iOS/Readme.md

     .netmockOverride("https://api.example.com/example", responses: "Success", "500", "404", "SuccessLong")
 ```

+Note that consecutively run UI tests may preserve launch arguments, so the API used should account for this in resetting launch arguments even when no overrides are specified.

 ## Justification of approach

 NetMock performs injection client-side, for a number of reasons:

-- We can inject responses we want, and sequence as needed, which we can't making actual requests to a live API.
+- We can inject responses we want, and sequence them as needed, which we can't making actual requests to a live API.
+- We can simulate a range of API error responses, which a mock API may not support.
+- We can simulate network availability errors, which is just not possible via a mock API.
 - We can make use of JSON responses captured during implementation & testing, with no code needed, which saves time compared to constructing responses programmatically.
-- We can inject responses for domains outside of our control without the need for a self-hosted DNS, and without the need to mimic transport security protections, providing an advantage to our scope of coverage compared to an localhost server.
+- We can inject responses for calls to domains outside of our control without the need for a self-hosted DNS, and without the need to mimic transport security protections, providing an advantage to our scope of coverage compared to a localhost server.
 - NetMock achieves a lot of capability with very little actual implementation code, making it extremely maintainable to anyone with a little iOS experience, while other approaches could get significantly more complex.

 ### Injection